dvilelaf/alfred/README.md

 ### The easy command line way

-1. Open a terminal and paste the line below, enter your password when asked for it and then press enter:
+1. Open a terminal, paste the line below and then press enter.
+You will have to type your password.
     ```
     sudo apt install git && git clone https://github.com/derkomai/alfred && sudo ./alfred/alfred.sh